tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 csv = loadStrings('list_of_best-selling_video_games.csv')
 {% endhighlight %}

-The games list has been sourced from a [Wikipedia article](https://en.wikipedia.org/wiki/List_of_best-selling_video_games) (which may well have shuffled since) and converted from an HTML table to a tab-delimited CSV file.
-Download a copy for your sketch and place it in the "data" directory.

-<a href="{{ site.url }}/img/pitl05/list_of_best-selling_video_games.csv" download>list_of_best-selling_video_games.csv</a>

-I have opted for tab-separated fields.
-It's highly unlikely that any game titles or studio/publisher names will contain tab characters, but there may commas that would interfere with the `split()` step.
-Here are the first few lines of the of file:
+I have opted for tab-separated values.
+It's highly unlikely that any game titles or studio/publisher names will contain tab characters, but there may commas that could interfere with the `split()` step.
+Here are the first few lines of the of CSV file; the tabs do not always form perfect columns, but, more importantly, there is a single (invisible) tab character between each field.

 <div style="font-size: 0.7em; line-height: 2em" markdown="1">
 {% highlight csv %}